skooter500/OOP-LabTest1-2016/readme.md

 | 13, 14, 15 | Xg	Yg	Zg | xyz galactic cartesian co-ordinates in parsecs (used to draw the star map) |
 | 16| AbsMag | Star's size |

 - Create a class called ```Star``` to encapsulate the columns of interest from a single row from the file.
 The columns of interest are given in the table above.
+Feel free to add additional fields if you need them later.
 - Write a constructor that takes a ```TableRow``` as a parameter and assigns the fields in the class from the appropriate columns in the ```TableRow```.
 You might want to look at [this page from the Processing reference](https://processing.org/reference/TableRow.html) if you need to know how a ```TableRow``` works.
-- Declare a global ```ArrayList``` of ```Star``` objects
+- Declare a global ```ArrayList``` of ```Star``` objects.
 - Write a method called ```loadData``` that loads the data from the file and populates the ```ArrayList```.
 Call this from ```setup```.
-- Write a method called printStars that prints the contents of the ArrayList after it has been loaded.
-You should make a toString method on the Star class to help you do this.
+- Write a method called ```printStars``` that prints the contents of the ```ArrayList``` after it has been loaded.
+You should make a ```toString``` method on the ```Star``` class to help you do this.
+Call this from setup after you load the data to make sure it gets loaded correctly.
 - Write code to draw the purple gridlines with labels.
 You should leave a 50 pixel border around the outside of the drawing window.
 These gridlines go from -5 parsecs to 5 parsecs on the x and y axis.
 - Write code to plot the stars onto the grid.
 For each star you should:
 	- Use the star's Xg and Yg values.
 Ignore the Zg value when drawing the Star.
 	- Draw a yellow cross at the star position on the grid
 	- Draw a red circle with a *diameter* of the star's size.
 	- Print the star name beside the star.
 The text should be left aligned horizontally and centred vertically.
-- Write code so that you can
+- Write code so that you can:
-	- Click inside a single star and draw a yellow line to the mouseX and mouseY
+	- Click inside a single star and draw a yellow line to the mouse.
+You can add a mousePressed method to your sketch.
+This method will get called when the mouse is pressed.
+Use mouseX and mouseY to determine the mouse coordinates.
 	- When you click a second star, the yellow line should join the two stars and you should print the text:

-	Distance from <Star1> to <Star2> is <?> parsecs
+	Distance from STAR1 to STAR2 is XX parsecs

 	At the bottom if the screen.
+Replace STAR1 with the first clicked star name and STAR2 with the second clicked star name.
 You should calculate the distance between the two stars using the [dist](https://processing.org/reference/dist_.html) method in Processing.
 Use the star's Xg, Yg, Zg values to calculate the distance.

-  Submit the URL of your git repository here.
+  Submit the URL of your git repository [here](https://docs.google.com/forms/d/e/1FAIpQLScZev4_Rlk43RelrMRNHAYPfHAS8gmkKgNn3SnjoRUjxNDodA/viewform).
 You can also upload a zip file to Webcourses as a backup.
 I'll check here if I have problems with your git repository.

   Marking Scheme: